News

 Without specifically naming them, this act is effectively calling out Google and Meta, which owns Facebook and Instagram.

-If Google or Meta has an agreement in place with Canadian news outlets then they may be exempt from the Act.
-But this is contingent on the agreement satisfying a number of conditions related to fairness and transparency.
+Under this new legislation, companies can have an agreement in place with Canadian news outlets, making them exempt from the Act.
+This is contingent on the agreement satisfying a number of conditions related to fairness and transparency.

 How Google And Meta Are Responding To Bill C-18

-This means it will be harder for Canadians to access local news online whether it’s from a qualified Canadian journalism organization or a radio station.
+This makes it will be harder for Canadians to access local news online whether it’s from a qualified Canadian journalism organization or a news broadcaster.

 Stay Up-To-Date With Local Stories